 On top of all that, the chassis has been strengthened, with new springs and dampers all round, although it retains the elliptical leaf spring setup at the rear.
 The result is on-road behaviour that’s getting close to SUV comfort and handling, but still falling a little short.

 Still, the rear feels more connected to the road, with the shudder you find across so many rivals notably absent.
 Even quite enthusiastic driving doesn’t present any alarming behaviour, although sporting prowess is limited to mud-plugging rather than race circuit lap records.

 We already regard the L200 as the best off-roader in the pickup segment, thanks to its great manoeuvrability, light chassis but, most importantly, the shift-on-the-fly Super Select 4WD system with locking centre-differential which is the most responsive and adaptable of all the current pickup truck 4WD systems.

-However, Mitsubishi has raised the bar even further by introducing hill descent control (operable at 4speeds of up to 12mph) and the off-road mode switch with 5 settings.
+However, Mitsubishi has raised the bar even further by introducing hill descent control (operable at speeds of up to 12mph) and an off-road mode selector.
 This system adapts the engine performance, electronic stability control and traction control for the optimum performance on four different off-road settings (gravel, mud and snow, sand and rock).

 We didn’t stretch the L200 to its limits, but an approach angle of 30 degrees and a departure angle of 22 degrees are competitive.
 The lateral travel angle of 45 degrees will probably ensure any driver loses confidence before the L200 loses to gravity.